xmtp/xmtp-dot-org/docs/dev-concepts/client-layer.md

 This topic provides an overview of the client layer of XMTP.

 The client layer consists of XMTP message API clients (clients) embedded in client apps built with the XMTP client SDK.
-A message API client connects to the message API in an arbitrary XMTP node to communicate with the network, as shown in the [XMTP node diagram](#xmtp-node-diagram).
+A message API client connects to the message API in an arbitrary XMTP node to communicate with the network.
+To learn more, see [Network layer](network-layer).

 The primary responsibilities of a client are to: